innkeeper77/cards.sh/README.md

 -s: List all available flashcard sets: cards.sh -s
 ```

-Flashcard files are text files, named <setname>.cards - Learned cards are saved in a seperate text file,  named <setname>.cards.learned
+Flashcard files are text files, named <setname>.cards - Learned cards are saved in a separate text file,  named <setname>.cards.learned

-These set files are savid within a subdirectory, sets/
+These set files are saved within a subdirectory, sets/

 Each line within each flashcard file is an entire flashcard in the format: